AbdulMoqeet/abdulmoqeet.github.io/index.md

 * Our paper accepted in <strong style="color:blue;">IEEE Access</strong> journal.
 [Aug'20]

-* We participated in <strong style="color:blue;">AIM2020 challange</strong> and won 1st in memory consumptions, 3rd in Flops and 4th in Parameters.
+* We participated in <strong style="color:blue;">AIM2020 challange</strong> and won 1st in reducing memory consumptions, 3rd in FLOPs and 4th in Parameters.
 [July'20]

 * Springer's journal <b> Human-centric Computing and Information Sciences</b> reviewer (IF 3.70) [July'20]